Battle of Galudoghson: Aftermath

 Shikellamy, portrait in Appletons' Cyclopædia of American Biography.

 Lieutenant James McDowell reported that Colonel Patton and his men reached the battlefield early the following morning and retrieved the militia dead, placing the "bloody corpses on horseback and laid them side by side near McDowell's dwelling, while they prepared their graves in overwhelming sorrow."
 Captain McDowell was buried in the McDowell family burial plot in Fairfield, Rockbridge County, Virginia.
 Patton wrote to Governor Gooch that he had received reports from the militia that they had seen "white men supposed to be French among the Indians," and that he had responded by ordering "patrowlers on all our frontiers, well equipp'd, and drafted out a certain number of young men out of each company to be in readiness to reinforce any Party or Place that needs help."
 Patton added "we have certain news of one Hundred and fifty Indians seen seventy miles above me, and about the same number lately crost Patowmack on their way up here."

 Within days of the battle, Governor Gooch convened the Virginia Council, which ordered that powder and shot be sent to Patton and alerted the militia in Orange and Fairfax counties.
 In early 1743, Shikellamy traveled to Williamsburg to make a statement to the council.
 Gooch also wrote to New York governor George Clarke asking Clarke to "inquire what Indian nation dared to treat His Majesties subjects in so insolent and outrageous manner," and "what part of this Government it is they dispute."
 After hearing McKee's report of the Indians' account of the battle, Pennsylvania Lieutenant Governor George Thomas wrote to Gooch that "the Indians own that they kill'd some Hoggs to asswage their hunger, which, join'd to their threats last year in case they were not paid for their lands, seems to me to have been the fatal cause of the Skirmish."
 Thomas did not think the Indians had planned any aggression on Virginia settlers, saying that "Had they design'd hostilities, it is not probable they would have trust'd themselves in any of the white Inhabitants' houses, as some of them did upon their invitation."

-In June 1743, Conrad Weiser was sent by Gooch to Onondaga to meet with the Iroquois leaders who, according to Gooch, "have given me the strongest assurances that no fresh Hostilities shall be exercised against [the Virginia settlers]."
-While there, Weiser and the Iroquois leaders heard Jonnhaty's version of events, and Weiser describes him as "a very thoughtful and honest Man," who "took a deal of Time in telling the Story."
+In June 1743, Conrad Weiser was sent by Gooch to Onondaga to meet with the Haudenosaunee leaders who, according to Gooch, "have given me the strongest assurances that no fresh Hostilities shall be exercised against [the Virginia settlers]."
+While there, Weiser and the Haudenosaunee leaders heard Jonnhaty's version of events, and Weiser describes him as "a very thoughtful and honest Man," who "took a deal of Time in telling the Story."
 The governor sent £100 worth of goods with Weiser as a peace offering.

 The battle was one of the motivating factors that led colonial authorities to negotiate with Native American leaders for the 1744 Treaty of Lancaster, one of several Six Nations land cessions during the 18th century.